nazwhale/mysite/src/pages/blog/2018-12-28-giving-in-to-the-corny.md

 I've also been thinking a bunch about my biggest learnings from Kung-fu school:
 - I love having a schedule.
   - Having walls to keep you on track, rather than veering into scrolling on social media, is super valuable.
-It keeps me happy.
+It keeps me happy and makes me super present for the thing I'm scheduled to do.
 - I can take way more pain than I think I can
   - One of Goggins' quotes is "most people quit at 40%", and it feels true.
 - I'm horrendous at getting out of bed.